 Which Oat Milk Is The Best?
-13 Milks Rated
+12 UK Milks Rated For 2024

 To support the running costs of Moral Fibres, this post contains affiliate links.
 This means Moral Fibres may earn a small commission, at no extra cost to readers, on items purchased through these links.

 We made the switch to oat milk for all our dairy needs quite some years ago now.
-In our quest to find the best oat milk, we have tried just about every oat milk going.
+In our quest to find the best oat milk, over the years we have tried just about every oat milk going.
+I’ve found that some are better than others in terms of taste, and many have less-than-desirable ethical practices.

-In this article, let me run you through the thirteen most widely available oat milk brands in the UK.
-I’ll let you know what I think about the taste, and look into the ethics behind each brand, to help you decide which oat milk is the best.
+So, let me run you through the twelve most widely available oat milk brands in the UK.
+I’ll let you know what I think about the taste, and look into the ethics behind each brand, to help you decide which oat milk is the best for you.

 Maybe grab a hot beverage – perhaps a plastic-free cup of tea – because it’s going to be a big one!